-In Europe last year, two iconic brands in our industry, Labelexpo and FINAT, marked the 25th anniversary of their partnership.
+In 2016, two iconic brands in our industry, Labelexpo and FINAT, marked the 25th anniversary of their partnership.
 As 2016 was a non-Labelexpo year in our part of the world, this called for a celebration at the 2017 edition of Labelexpo Europe in Brussels, from 25-28 September.

 The Labelexpo shows, organised by Tarsus, are biennial exhibitions providing a showcase for new label machinery, products and technology and offering a ‘one-stop-shop’ for companies to do business, to network, and, to learn about the latest news on products, markets, opportunities and innovations.